The-Student-Cookbook/The-Student-Cookbook/README.md

+# The Student Cookbook

+## Checking out, building, and running the application

 In order to clone the repository and run the code, following the steps outlined below:

 1) Acquire the code from Github: